dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 # Integrating Sofar2mqtt with Home Assistant
 ## Full instructions to get going with a Sofar2mqtt, Raspberry Pi and Home Assistant.
+This is an exhaustive guide, fully documented, screenshotted step by step.
+This will take around 4 to 5 hours to complete, depending on technical experience.

 ## Prerequisites
 ### Sofar2mqtt